ejtrheoz/mask-rcnn-metrics/README.md

 - training.py - training model and change hyperparameters
 - preprocess.py - put dataset in train folder in Pascal VOC format and run this script before training
 - metrics.py - evaluating and visualizing metrics for images in metrics/images
+- Put all weights for Mask R-CNN in weights folder